 From there, our tour of Fancy Bazaar continued with some puri sabzi, which consists of 4 deep-fried puris and a hot, green pea curry with chilies for 30 rupees/$0.43 U.S.

 The puris were really hot, crispy, and airy.
 I stuffed one with the sabzi.
 It wasn’t spicy but was kind of oily.
 It contained nice, big chunks of potatoes and the peas were really nice.
 The sauce was also very rich in flavor!

-We ended our breakfast street food tour with rasgulla (a sweet and fluffy dough ball from Kolkata that is soaked in sugar syrup) and gulab jamun (a milk-based ball with sugar syrup and nuts).
+We ended our Indian food tour in Guwahati, India with rasgulla (a sweet and fluffy dough ball from Kolkata that is soaked in sugar syrup) and gulab jamun (a milk-based ball with sugar syrup and nuts).
 I’ve had both before and they’re both intensely sweet.

 The rasgulla is chewy and sweet and the gulab jamun is even sweeter!
 Trying them both together is a massive sugar rush!